Acupuncture is an energetic, powerful medical practice used for over 5000 years to effectively restore and maintain health and vitality.

 When not practicing or studying Chinese medicine, Seth enjoys practicing qi gong, meditating, cycling, cooking, listening to music, dancing, writing poetry, and spending time with friends.

-Geoff Edwards, M.Ac, L.Ac. attended Jackson State University where he earned his Bachelors degree in Psychology, with a minor in Fine Art graduating Summa Cum Laude.
+Geoff attended Jackson State University where he earned his Bachelors degree in Psychology, with a minor in Fine Art, ceramics concentration.
 Geoff began his work in healthcare as an art therapist and after working several years with adolescents and adults in public schools, detention centers, and acute psychiatric settings in the DC Metro area, he realized that he wanted to provide his clients and their families with a more comprehensive, holistic approach to care.
-This led him to begin his studies at MUIH.
+This led him to Tai Sophia Institute (MUIH) where he was able to deepen his work in the healing arts by studying acupuncture and Chinese Herbal Medicine.
+He is a licensed acupuncturist in the District of Columbia and the State of Maryland.

 Click here to schedule your appointment.